Shivamsaurav/Online-Shopping-Platform/README.md

 ## Services

-- Product Service - Create and View Products, acts as a Product Catelog.
+- Product Service - Create and View Products, acts as a Product Catalog.
 - Order Service - Can order Products.
-- Inventory Service - Can check if product is in stock or not.
+- Inventory Service - Can check if the product is in stock.
-- Notification Service - Can send notification, after order is placed.
+- Notification Service - After an order is placed, can send a notification.
-- Order Service, Inventory Service and Notification Service will interact with each other.
+- Order Service, Inventory Service, and Notification Service will interact.